CTP:A Causal Interpretable Model for Non-Communicable Disease Progression Prediction: Introduction

-This study aims to propose a new framework without these two assumptions to achieve causally interpretable disease progression trajectory analysis.
-Intuitively, the framework needs to discover the causal structure between features and ensure the trajectory of every feature is predicted only by itself and its causative features.
-Then, we can generate an unaffected trajectory of $Y$ under treatment $A$ when $A$ is a descendant of $Y$.
-In this study, we treat interested features $Y$ include all observable features.
-The framework also needs to infer the effect of unmeasured confounders, so the treatment effect can be appropriately estimated.
-It's important to note that the effect of an unmeasured confounder may be unidentifiable as there are infinite models that can generate the observed dataset when an unmeasured confounder exists \cite{Gunsilius-2019-path,Gunsilius-2021-nontestability,Stanhope-2014-identifiability}.
-Therefore, we only aim to estimate the possible bounds of the treatment effect when unmeasured confounder exists, rather than implementing point-estimation of the treatment effect.
+This study aims to investigate a more general problem that predicts the disease progression trajectory of a patient when we control the value of a feature according to observational data (Figure \ref{fig:goalAndChallenge} (a)).
+Compared to previous treatment effect studies, we regard a treatment can be direct, dynamic, and continuous control to an arbitrary feature and not necessarily the usage of a drug.
+We regard the outcomes are continuous trajectories of all interested features rather than a predefined event \citep{Yao-2021-survey,Ashman-2023-causal}.
+We need to tackle two problems in achieving this goal.
+First, we do not know the causal structure between features.
+A controlled feature $A$ may be a consequence of interested features $Y$ (i.e., $A\leftarrow Y$).
+If $A$ is a consequence of $Y$, our model is expected to generate unaffected trajectories of $Y$ when we control $A$ (Figure \ref{fig:goalAndChallenge} (b)) \citep{Neal-2020-introduction}.
+Second, as the development mechanisms of many NCDs are unclear, there may exist unmeasured confounders that we do not realize.
+Our models need to generate reliable estimations when a confounder exists \citep{De-2022-predicting}.
+Intuitively, our model needs to discover the causal structure between features from observational datasets and ensure the trajectory of every feature is predicted only by its historical value and its causative features.
+Then, we can generate unaffected trajectories of $Y$ under treatment $A$ when $A$ is a descendant of $Y$.
+In this study, we treat all observable features as $Y$.
+It's important to note that the effect of an unmeasured confounder may be unidentifiable as there may be infinite models that can generate the observed dataset when an unmeasured confounder exists \citep{Gunsilius-2021-nontestability}.
+Therefore, we additionally estimate the possible bounds of the treatment effect.